diogoaromao/LogMonitor/README.md

 8. Use dependency injection (Autofac).
 9. Possibility to set how frequently a timer runs and the timespan of the logs it's interested in.
 10. Statistic showing host which did the most requests.
+11. Powershell build command should also restore NuGet packages.